jcordes73/DO080/setup/README.md

 * Determine the IP address for browsing the application
   * ip addr | grep eth1
 * [FL: As the Vagrantfile configures por forward, the application can be acessed using localhost or 127.0.0.1]
+* Install MySQL client on the host machine

 ## Environment 2 (From DO280)